etesync/etesync-dav/README.md

 These binaries are self-contained and can be run as-is, though they do not start automatically on boot.
 You'd need to either start them manually, or set up [autostart based on your OS](#autostart-on-system-boot).

+For Linux users there's a [short installation guide](https://github.com/etesync/etesync-dav/wiki/Installing-EteSync-DAV-on-Linux) in the wiki.

 # Configuration and running

 1. Run `etesync-dav` and open the management UI in your browser: http://localhost:37358/